 Republican states are passing more and more laws that do not appear to mesh with the goals of the current Democratic federal government.
 And as the divide between what citizens can and can’t do becomes more strict in certain states, it spells an uncertain future for what Biden may be able to accomplish on some of the nation’s most divisive topics.

 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.

 After the recent mass shooting in New Zealand, the government quickly promised gun control.
 It’s raised a lot of questions about gun control legislation in the US.

-President Biden has been in office for nearly a year.
+President Biden reached his first anniversary in office.
 So we're looking back at some of his key campaign promises.
 And where he stands on them now.

 Apr 9 | President Biden wants action on guns.